Ortus-Solutions/docker-commandbox/readme.md

 * Secret values stored as files on the host (non-swarm mode).
 * `docker secret`-managed key/value pairs (swarm mode).

-To use secrets as variables in this image, a placeholder is specified (e.g., `{{DOCKER-SECRET:test_docker_secret}}`) as the variable's value.
+To use secrets as variables in this image, a placeholder is specified (e.g., `<<SECRET:test_docker_secret>>`) as the variable's value.
 At run-time, the environment variable's value is replaced with the secret.

 Example with a secret using host file storage: